 NLM distributes MEDLINE/PubMed in XML format via ftp.
 See MEDLINE Characters for information on use of diacritical marks and UTF-8 encoding.
 Links to the DTDs and other information/documentation, including MEDLINE/PubMed XML data element descriptions, are available.
 Also see MEDLINE/PubMed Data.

 A completely maintained MEDLINE/PubMed baseline database now containing over 22 million records is available each December.

 Each year's baseline database is a complete reload for continuing licensees.
 The current (2014) baseline database requires 101.2 GB disk space uncompressed; 13.9 GB compressed.
 Subsequent update files distributed after the baseline files contain new, revised, and deleted records.
-They are generally available five days each week and should be applied by licensees regularly.
+They are generally available seven days each week and should be applied by licensees regularly.